ruuda/pris/docs/language.md

 with care, dynamic scoping is a powerful tool for a graphics language, reminiscent of the cascading properties of <abbr>CSS</abbr>.
-For example, we can write a `title` function that makes no particular choice of color, so the surrounding scope can determine it.
+For example, we can write a `title` function that makes no particular choice of color, so the surrounding scope can control the color.

     title = function(text)
     {